 Make a simple hem

 - Figure out how big of a hem you need to get the finished length you want.
-Most people prefer to err on the side of narrow over wide so there’s less bulk to the folded fabric and the hem will lay nice and flat.
+Most people prefer to err on the side of narrow over wide so there’s less bulk to the folded fabric and so the hem will lay nice and flat.
 In fact, it’s often better to trim your fabric just a bit rather than make a giant hem.

-- Press the hem.
+- Press this double fold hem.

 Pin the hem

 - Notice of the position of the pins in the photos below.
-It is much easier if you place the pins with their heads facing toward your main fabric – away from the hem’s edge.
+It is much easier if you place the pins with their heads facing toward your main fabric – away from the hem’s bottom edge.

 At the machine

 - Take the project to your machine.
-It should be wrong side up, showing that nice folded hem you just made and pinned in place.
+It should be wrong side up, showing that nice folded hem you just made, and pinned in place.

 - Make sure the blind hem foot is attached and the machine set to make a blind hem stitch.
 Refer to your machine’s manual to confirm the foot and the stitch number.
+As mentioned above, both this type of presser foot and the available stitch setting are standard on most sewing machines.

 - Continue sewing along the entire hem, keeping the flange against the fold of the main fabric.